samsquire/autoscaler/docs/index.rst

 Autoscaler is a simple tool to provide reactive scaling to your computer infrastructure at runtime.

 Autoscaler watches CPU usage while on a given instance and makes the decision when to scale up.
+It talks to itself with a simple text based protocol.
 This is opposed to traditional autoscalers which look at clusters at a whole.
 This is meant to be far simpler than cluster scalers such as Kubernetes.

 Requirements